wix-incubator/react-templates/README.md

 ```

 ## style
-To make React templates more similar to HTML, we allow the settings of inline styles.
-This will change the styles from hyphen to camelCase.
-And you can still return an object from evaluation context.
-If you set inline styles, you'll need to open single curly braces for the js context, and another for the object.
-You'll also need to use camelCase.
+React templates allow the settings of styles inline in HTML, optionally returning an object from the evaluation context.
+By default, style names will be converted from hyphen-style to camelCase-style naming.

+To embed JavaScript inside a style attribute, single braces are used.
+To embed an entire object, double braces are used. *Note*: When embedding objects, styles must conform to camelCase-style naming.

 ###### Sample:
 ```html